 Once you understand how to solve your customer’s problem, then you can build your form and communicate how well you understand their problem while promising to solve it.

-3. In your form, show you understand their problem and promise to solve it
+Step 3.
+Show you understand their problem and promise to solve it